tfoutelrodier/BirdGuesser/README.md

 This is still a work in progress, there are code part that are from a previous implementation design.

 ## Installation

+Warning: The main branch is setup to be ran locally only.

 ```
 git clone https://github.com/tfoutelrodier/BirdGuesser
+# activate venv or equivalent of choice here if want to use one.
+pip install -r BirdGuesser/flaskr/requirements.txt
 python BirdGuesser/flaskr/app.py
 ```